ChinaiArman/scrapegoat/docs/why-scrapegoat.md

         SCRAPE span IF @class="o-Ingredients__a-Ingredient--CheckboxLabel" IF body != "Deselect All";
         EXTRACT body;
         OUTPUT csv --filename "ingredients";

-## Goatspeak: A Language for Webscraping
-At the heart of Scrapegoat is Goatspeak, a domain-specific language (DSL) designed specifically for webscraping.
-Goatspeak allows you to express complex scraping tasks in a concise and readable way.

-We pride ourselves on ensuring Goatspeak is easy to learn, even for those new to webscraping.
-With only 5 commands, Goatspeak allows you to fetch pages, navigate the DOM, extract data, and structure the results exactly how you want them.

 However, if building queries isn't your style, Scrapegoat also provides an entirely code-free experience through our Loom extension, which offers a graphical interface for building and running Goatspeak queries.